 On Wednesday, 11 hopeful Australian technology start-ups will battle it out in a pitch contest at the inaugural Echelon Ignite event in Sydney.
-At stake is a chance to go on to pitch to the creme of Asia's start-up and investment community at the Echelon conference in Singapore on June 4.

 While it is common for Australian start-ups to head to Silicon Valley, to chase funding and growth opportunities, an increasing number of innovators are looking to Asia.

 Asian markets are growing wealthy more rapidly than anywhere else.
 The Brookings Institute says Asia will host 64 per cent of the global middle class by 2030.

 While that future still seems distant, recent years have seen the emergence of a number of Asian incubators and investors.